 - a.
 Liquor law violations

 - b.
 Drug abuse violations

 - c.
 Weapons possession

 - 4. The safety director serves as the primary liaison for university safety with all local, state and federal law enforcement agencies.
-The university will work with all law enforcement agencies on criminal investigations when appropriate.
+The university works with all law enforcement agencies on criminal investigations when appropriate.

-- 5. When reports are made to the safety director, the director, crisis team members or other safety staff in charge will decide if a threat continues to exist to the campus community.
-If a threat continues to exist, a warning will be sent out informing the campus community.
+- 5. When reports are made to the safety director, the director, crisis team members or other safety staff in charge decides if a threat continues to exist to the campus community.
+If a threat continues to exist, a warning is sent out informing the campus community.